 Guiding a proposal from bid to win can often feel like playing a game of poker.
-The stakes are high, yet you can’t choose when the RFP will drop, or how much time you have to respond, or who you will bid against – that is all just the luck of the draw.
-You can, however, choose how you play your hand - and how you play your hand is how today’s proposals are won or lost.
+How do you put the odds in your team’s favor?
+How you play your hand is how today’s proposals are won or lost.

-The RFP has dropped, and winning proposal teams have two time-saving aces in the hole, two advantages that will influence the win in your favor.
+The RFP has dropped, and winning proposal teams have two time-saving aces in the hole; one will get you quickly to your first draft, while the other will help you hone and strengthen your proposal for the win.
 Your content library, complete with reusable answers and comprehensive overviews is your first ace in the hold.
 Combined with a dynamic search for filtering, sorting, and finding the right content, it's an obvious time-saver.
-What your team does next, when the content library falls short, is your second ace in the hole.
+What happens when the content library is lacking?
+That's your second ace in the hole.

 Establishing a standard process and gaining adoption for it is challenging, to say the least.
-But when your team clearly understands how your process’s sequence of events will play out, in other words where their pieces of the puzzle fit, they are more likely to step up, move quickly, and hit deadlines.
-Automating portions of your process will save you time and have you coming up trumps every time, even when things don’t go as planned.
-And in the proposal game Murphy’s Law is always a player.
+When your team clearly understands how your process’s sequence of events will play out, they are more likely to step up, move quickly, and hit deadlines.
+Automating portions of your process will save you time and have you coming up trumps every time, especially when things don’t go as planned.

 To start with, you have several process workflows to choose from, depending on the type of bid.
-With the click of a button, you launch your process workflow and jump-start your proposal; automatically establishing your team’s online work environment, providing team and partner access, and notifying everyone the game is afoot.
+With the click of a button, you launch your process workflow; automatically establishing your online work environment, inserting relevant content, setting access permissions and notifying your team the proposal is a go.

 As businesses revisit their sales goals, look ahead, and define the shape of this new business reality, they are also implying the odds, or positioning based on how they speculate their competition will play their hands.
 When the chips are down, teams who adopt time-saving capture and proposal management tools will raise the ante and better play the hand they're dealt.